Restream/reindexer/cpp_src/server/contrib/server.md

       cache_size?: integer
       // Total memory size, occupation by index optimizer (in bytes) index_optimizer_memory?: integer
+      // Total memory size, occupied by the AsyncStorage (in bytes) inmemory_storage_size?: integer
+    }
+    // Summary of total async storage memory consumption
+    storage: {
+      // Total memory size, occupied by synchronous proxy map of the AsyncStorage (in bytes) proxy_size?: integer
     }
     // Join cache stats.
 Stores results of selects to right table by ON condition join_cache?: CacheMemStats